 - Bone and joint deformities

 The diagnosis of spasticity should involve a thorough medical history and physical examination, with a particular focus on potential causes for the symptoms, in order to make the right diagnosis and management recommendations.
-Important factors to be considered include any traumatic events that may have affected the CNS, changes in medications, noxious stimuli and intracranial pressure changes.
+Important factors to be considered include any traumatic events that may have affected the CNS, changes in medications, noxious stimuli, and intracranial pressure changes.

-The severity of the condition can be classified according to a clinical scale, such as the Ashworth Scale, Physician’s Rating Scale or the Spasm Scale.
+The severity of the condition can be classified according to a clinical scale, such as the Ashworth Scale, Physician’s Rating Scale, or the Spasm Scale.

 Initial treatment usually consists of physical therapy with certain exercises to stretch the affected muscles.
-This can help to lengthen the muscle, decrease spasticity and prevent contracture.
-Other methods such as splinting, casting and bracing may also be used to maintain flexibility and range of motion.
+This can help to lengthen the muscle, decrease spasticity, and prevent contracture.
+Other methods such as splinting, casting, and bracing may also be used to maintain flexibility and range of motion.

 Pharmacological treatment may be needed to manage symptoms of spasticity in some cases.
 This may include oral treatment with baclofen, clonazepam, dantrolene, diazepam, gabapentin or tizanidine.
-Additionally, injections of botulinum toxins or phenol can be beneficial for some patients.
+Additionally, injections of botulinum toxin or phenol can be beneficial for some patients.

 Surgical procedures are also indicated in some circumstances to correct the positioning of tendons or nerve pathways.
-Intrathecal baclofen therapy (ITB) may be used in severe cases, which involves direct administration of baclofen to the spinal cord, thus reducing the risk of systemic side effects.
-Orthopedic surgery or neurosurgery can also help to remedy changes to the muscles, bones, connective tissue or nervous system.
+Intrathecal baclofen therapy (ITB) may be used in severe cases, which involves the direct administration of baclofen to the spinal cord, thus reducing the risk of systemic side effects.
+Orthopedic surgery or neurosurgery can also help to remedy changes to the muscles, bones, connective tissue, or nervous system.